 4. Extra shirt for mom

 This is an oversight a lot of moms make.
 They tend to pack extra for babe, but who usually ends up covered in spit up or breast milk?
 You.
-I always pack an extra, plain T-shirt in a neutral color (so I don’t have to worry about mismatched outfits).
+I always pack an extra, plain T-shirt or tank in a neutral color (so I don’t have to worry about mismatched outfits).

 5. Hair ties/bobby pins